elastic/elasticsearch-specification/README.md

 ### Strings

 The string type in TypeScript is `string`.
-It's ok to use it in the spec, but to offer a more developer friendly specification, we do offer a set of aliases based on which string we do expect, for exmaple:
+It's ok to use it in the spec, but to offer a more developer friendly specification, we do offer a set of aliases based on which string we do expect, for example:

 ```ts
 type ScrollId = string